Junimeek/neuro-mm/README.md

 ## Cloning this Repository
 > **Everything beyond this point is for all zero people who want to screw around with the source.**

 Note that the videos will not be included in this repository since Git doesn't play nice with large files.
-They're just direct rips of the YouTube uploads tho, so you can just use something like [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the videos yourself and re-encode them to a framerate that Comfy Studio will be happy with (24fps for Seishun and LIFE, 60fps for BOOM).
+They're just direct rips of the YouTube releases tho, so you can just use something like [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the videos yourself and re-encode them in a framerate that Comfy Studio will be happy with (24fps for Seishun and LIFE, 60fps for BOOM).

 ### Required Software
 You must be in the [Project DIVA Modding 2nd Discord server](https://discord.gg/cvBVGDZ) to access these tools.